Parents and Carers

 PAC Therapy coloured pencils

-Attendance of session
+Attendance

 Attendance at PAC is voluntary and therapy only works if the young person wants help and support.
 Sometimes young people have referred themselves.
 Appointments are made at a time that suits the needs of the young person, limited after school appointments are available.
 We do find that most schools are understanding about the young person taking time out of school to attend PAC.